asurati/wip.src/content/post/2023-09-17-cc-decode-types.md

 #### Step #1.10:

 A punctuator `)` is found next.
-This signals that one must pop the operand-stack and move the elements found on it into the output-list, until a `(` is popped.
+This signals that one must pop the operator-stack and move the elements found on it into the output-list, until a `(` is popped.
 Then, both the punctuators, `(` and `)`, are discarded.

 ```
              input: [5]
        output-list: x array[3] * func() *
-    operand-stack:
+    operator-stack:
 ```

 ---

 #### Step #1.11:

 A punctuator `[` is found next.
-The operand-stack is empty; there is no need for precedence comparisons.
+The operator-stack is empty; there is no need for precedence comparisons.
 Since the punctuator `[` begins an array-type, scan the constructs between it and the corresponding closing punctuator `]`;
 in this example it is just a number `5`.
 Hence, this declares an `array[5]`.

 ```
              input:
        output-list: x array[3] * func() * array[5]
-    operand-stack:
+    operator-stack:
 ```

 ---

 #### Step #1.12:

 The input is now exhausted.
-The operand-stack too is empty.
+The operator-stack too is empty.
 Thus, the scan is grammatically correct, though the output-list may have to be semantically verified for correctness, to flag
 [semantically invalid constructs](#precedence_rules).